BitcoinDesign/Guide/guide/shared-wallet.md

 ---

+That's it for reference designs.
+The next section covers practical explanations of bitcoin technologies and features that are good to know for product builders.

 {% include next-previous.html
    previousUrl = "/guide/upgradeable-wallet/"
-   previousName = "Upgradeable wallet" nextUrl = "/guide/sign-in-with-bitcoin/"
+   previousName = "Upgradeable wallet" nextUrl = "/guide/how-it-works/"
-   nextName = "Sign in with bitcoin"
+   nextName = "How it works"
 %}